Computers and Concrete

 Finite element modeling of bond-slip performance of section steel reinforced concrete

-Biao Liu and Guo-Liang Bai
+Biao Liu , Guo-Liang Bai

 Abstract